LaureniDTech/iDTech_JavaScript_Bootcamp/README.md

 # JavaScript Bootcamp
-Hello, this is my portfolio for JavaScript Bootcamp
+Hello, this is my portfolio for JavaScript Bootcamp!